neuralmagic/deepsparse/integrations/haystack/README.md

        -0.76656055,  0.35976224, -0.6578757 , -0.15693564, -0.1927543 ])
 ```

 Next, write some files to your document store.
-These documents can be instances of Haystack's `Document` class or dictionaries containing a `content`.
-Remember to update the documents' embeddings with `document_store.update_embeddings(retriever)`
+These documents can be instances of Haystack's `Document` class or dictionaries containing `content`.
+Remember to update the documents' embeddings with `document_store.update_embeddings(retriever)`.
 ``` python3
 document_store.write_documents([
     {